 Intravenous anesthesia – Intravenous (IV) medications are given to produce a IV conscious sedation or IV general anesthesia which is a unconscious condition.

 The numbing injections and surgery are accomplished while you sleep.
 Following the surgery, you should plan to rest at home for the remainder of the day.
-Please note the following if you prefer IV anesthesia: Do not eat or drink anything for at least six hours before the appointment.
+Please note the following if you prefer IV anesthesia: Do not eat or drink anything for at least eight hours before the appointment.
 You may take prescription medications with a small amount of water.
 If the patient is diabetic and uses insulin or other medication to help manage the condition, he or she should call the office for guidance as to how to take the medication the day of surgery.
 Have a responsible adult with you to drive you home.
 This is a must!
 Your escort must be present before and during your procedure, and should plan to stay with you the remainder of that day.
 The patient should not drive a vehicle or operate any machinery for 24 hours following the anesthesia experience.
 Wear comfortable, loose-fitting clothing which can be rolled up past the elbow, and low-heeled shoes.
 Please remove dentures, all jewelry and nail polish before your appointment.
 If you wear contact lenses, please remove them and wear your eyeglasses instead.
 Please call us with any questions at 801-277-3942.